shichao-an/notes/docs/spec/ch2.md

 The study of prior events provides more information.
 A particularly bad latency event, known as a **latency [outlier](https://en.wikipedia.org/wiki/Outlier)**, may be caused by previous events rather than the event itself.
 For example, the event at the tail of a queue may have high latency but is caused by the previous queued events, not its own properties.
 This case can be identified from the traced events.

+#### Baseline Statistics

+Comparing current performance metrics with past values is often enlightening:

+* Changes in load or resource usage can be identified.
+* Problems can be traced back to when they first began.

+Some observability tools (based on kernel counters) can show the summary-since-boot for comparison with current activity. which is coarse.

+**Baseline statistics** is another approach that involves a wide range of system observability tools and logging the output for future reference.
+Unlike the summary-since-boot, which can hide variation, the baseline can include per-second statistics so that variation can be seen.

+A baseline may be collected before and after system or application changes, so that performance changes can be analyzed.
+It may also be collected irregularly and included with site documentation, so that administrators have a reference for what is "normal".
+To perform this task at regular intervals each day is an activity that is served by *performance monitoring* ([Section 2.9, Monitoring](#Montoring)).

+#### Static Performance Tuning

+Static performance tuning focuses on issues of the configured architecture, contrary to methodologies that focus on the performance of the applied load (dynamic performance).
+Static performance analysis can be performed when the system is at rest and no load is applied.

+For static performance analysis and tuning, step through all the components of the system and check the following:

+* Does the component make sense?
+* Does the configuration make sense for the intended workload?
+* Was the component autoconfigured in the best state for the intended workload?
+* Has the component experienced an error and is it in a degraded state?

+Some examples of issues that may be found using static performance tuning:

+* Network interface negotiation: selecting 100 Mbits/s instead of 1 Gbit/s
+* Failed disk in a RAID pool
+* Older version of the operating system, applications, or firmware used
+* Mismatched file system record size compared to workload I/O size
+* Server accidentally configured as a router
+* Server configured to use resources, such as authentication, from a remote data center instead of locally

+These types of issues are easy to check for, but difficult to remember to do it.

+#### Cache Tuning

+Applications and operating systems may employ multiple caches for improving I/O performance, from the application down to the disks (detailed in [Section 3.2.11](ch3.md#caching)).

+The general strategy for tuning each cache level:

+1. <u>Cache as high in the stack as possible (closer to where the work is performed) to reduce the operational overhead of cache hits.</u>
+2. Check that the cache is enabled and working.
+3. Check the cache hit/miss ratios and miss rate.
+4. If the cache size is dynamic, check its current size.
+5. Tune the cache for the workload.
+This task depends on available cache tunable parameters.
+6. Tune the workload for the cache.
+For example:
+    * Reduce unnecessary consumers of the cache, which frees up more space for the target workload.
+    * Look out for double caching, e.g. two different caches that consume main memory and cache the same data twice.

+Also consider the overall performance gain of each level of cache tuning.
+Tuning the CPU Level 1 cache may save nanoseconds, as cache misses may then be served by Level 2.
+But improving CPU Level 3 cache may avoid much slower DRAM accesses and result in a greater overall performance gain.
+(CPU caches are described in [Chapter 6 CPUs](ch6.md))

+#### Micro-Benchmarking

 ### Modeling